pola-rs/r-polars/docs/docs/reference/Expr_apply.md

 Depending on context the following behaviour:

  * Projection/Selection: Expects an `f` to operate on R scalar values.
 Polars will convert each element into an R value and pass it to the function The output of the user function will be converted back into a polars type.
 Return type must match.
 See param return type.
 Apply in selection context should be avoided as a `lapply()` has half the overhead.
  * Groupby Expects a user function `f` to take a `Series` and return a `Series` or Robj convertable to `Series`, eg. R vector.
 GroupBy context much faster if number groups are quite fewer than number of rows, as the iteration is only across the groups.
-The r user function could e.g. do vectorized operations and stay quite performant. use `s$to_r()` to convert input Series to an r vector or list. use `s$to_r_vector` and `s$to_r_list()` to force conversion to vector or list.
+The r user function could e.g. do vectorized operations and stay quite performant. use `s$to_r()` to convert input Series to an r vector or list. use `s$to_vector` and `s$to_r_list()` to force conversion to vector or list.

 Implementing logic using an R function is almost always **significantly**